AdamLisicki/terraform-docker/README.md

 ## Testing

-Before testing you have to type this command <code>sudo chmod 666 /var/run/docker.sock</code>.
+Before testing you have to type this command <code>sudo chmod 666 /var/run/docker.sock</code> to grant the appropriate permissions otherwise the tests will fail.

 To run the tests you need to go to <i>/testing/test</i> and type command <code>go test -v nginx_test.go</code>.